How to Maintain High Energy Levels Without Caffeine

 Result: Her glucose variability flattened, and she eliminated her 3:00 PM sugar cravings and fatigue, maintaining steady energy for 10 hours straight.

-Energy Management Comparison Table
+Management Comparison

 Factor Stimulant-Based Approach Biological Optimization Approach Long-term Impact